harrispopgen/elife_CAN1_paper/README.md

 - script to plot fig 4
 `CAN1_mut_sequencing/script/fig4_from_10_21_final.R`

-## fig 5: C to A ratio enrichment
+## fig 5: C to A ratio enrichment: dipCBS1782/

-check the directory: `dipCBS1782/` refer to the README file in that directory.
+refer to the README file in that directory.

-## fig 6: mutation rate estimates from strains transformed with different OGG1 plasmids
+## fig 6: mutation rate estimates from strains transformed with different OGG1 plasmids: OGG1/

+figure 6:
 `OGG1/plot_mut_rate.R`